CDAT/vcdat/source/user_install.rst

 ..
 Yeah the sub lists are indented with 3 spaces instead of two.
 Text apparently has to line up with the parent

-*Please note that vCDAT is still under development.
-While it is is capable of running on a remote server, the installation process often requires a few extra steps depending on the environment.
+*Please note that vCDAT is capable of running on a remote server, the installation process often requires a few extra steps depending on the environment.
 Please consult our* :ref:`user-troubleshooting` *and* contact *pages for additional help.*

 - SSH into the remote server and run ``conda create -n vcdat -c cdat -c conda-forge vcdat``